Lee-Way

-Leeway is an album by American jazz trumpeter Lee Morgan recorded on April 28, 1960 and released on Blue Note the following year.
+Lee-Way is an album by American jazz trumpeter Lee Morgan recorded on April 28, 1960 and released on Blue Note the following year.
 Morgan's quintet features saxophonist Jackie McLean and rhythm section Bobby Timmons, Paul Chambers and Art Blakey.

 Background

 "The Lion and the Wolff" is dedicated to producers Alfred Lion and Francis Wolff.

 Reception

 The AllMusic review by Scott Yanow states, "The music is essentially hard bop with a strong dose of soul; the very distinctive styles of the principals are the main reasons to acquire this enjoyable music."